ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

  */
 class MultirootEditor extends Editor {
 	/**
-	 * Creates an instance of the multiroot editor.
+	 * Creates an instance of the multi-root editor.
 	 *
 	 * **Note:** Do not use the constructor to create editor instances.
 Use the static `MultirootEditor.create()` method instead.
 	 *